telerik/xaml-docs/controls/radganttview/features/columns/types.md

 	</telerik:RadGanttView>
 {{endregion}}

-* Then define the needed columns to the Columns collection of the control:
+* Then define the required columns in the Columns collection of the control:

 #### __[XAML] Example 2: Adding columns__